spotinst/help/src/docs/spot-pc/tutorials/deploy-spot-pc.md

 Select the site into which you wish to deploy this Spot Group.

 #### Select Groups
-Select the existing AD Security Group(s) which contain the users to be assigned to this spot group.
+Select one or more AD Security Groups.
+The members of the group(s) will be provisioned with Spot PC resources and have access to the resources for this Spot Group.
+Users can be added to (or removed from) this Spot Group by managing their membership in the AD Security Group in their domain.

 #### Select Image Set
 Select the image set and image version that will be used to build session hosts for this Spot Group.